Kou-ding/Graph-Minor/README.md

 3. Cite external sources
 4. Mention other important information

 Prologue
 --------
-Gist of the problem
+# Gist of the problem
 Adjacency Matrix (A):
-Aij=1 if ijεE(G) (in other words if i and j are connected we mark 1 to the relative matrix element) Aij=0 otherwise
+- Aij=1 if ijεE(G) (in other words if i and j are connected we mark 1 to the relative matrix element)
+- Aij=0 otherwise

 If an element isn't 0 or 1, for example x, that could mean:
-1.either that there are x edges connecting the two vertices 2.or that the edge between the two vertices is weighted and its value is x.
+1. Either that there are x edges connecting the two vertices
+2. Or that the edge between the two vertices is weighted and its value is x.

 In the following example vertices a and b are connected with each other with two edges.
 <pre>